Fall 2010 IAB - Speaker Biographies

 - Visiting Researcher in Prof. Heeger's Lab (08/2008 - 04/2008)

 - PhD candidate in the Maharbiz lab; member of the joint graduate group in bioengineering (JGGB) at UC Berkeley and UCSF (08/2008 - Present)

-Wei-Chang received the B.S. and M.S. degrees in electrical engineering from National Taiwan University, Taipei, Taiwan, in 2003 and 2005, respectively.
-His Master's research involved the design and implementation of RF front-end circuits.
-He is currently working toward a Ph.D. degree in electrical engineering with majors in integrated circuits and microsystems at the University of California, Berkeley.
+Wei-Chang Li received the B.S. and M.S. degrees in EE from National Taiwan University, Taipei, Taiwan, in 2003 and 2005, respectively, and the Ph.D. in EECS from Berkeley in 2015.

 Karen Lightman became MEMS Industry Group (MIG) managing director in 2007 and promoted to Executive Director in 2013.
 Formerly director of special projects, Karen played a pivotal role in launching MIG in January 2001.
 Karen is active on the worldwide MEMS conference circuit as a keynote speaker and panelist promoting MIG’s role as the leading trade association advancing MEMS across global markets.
 Karen manages the operations of MIG; spearheads strategic growth; and oversees sales, public relations, marketing and outreach.
 Karen plays a critical role in creating the content for all MIG and MIG-partner conferences, events and programming.
 She is instrumental in establishing and maintaining partnerships with other international organizations to advance the MEMS industry.

 Karen joined MIG from Carnegie Mellon University's Center for Economic Development where she was senior policy analyst.
 Prior to Carnegie Mellon, Karen was senior associate at Cleveland Tomorrow, a public-private partnership, and before that, she was a program associate with the Ford Foundation.